edgarroman/docker-setup-node-container/README.md

 - Focus on Node.js environment
 - Allow local development without Docker
 - Allow local development with Docker
-- Allow easy scripts to build container images
+- Provide scripts to build container images for testing and production
 - Isolate container scripts from source code
 - Be straightforward, but explain all the steps so modifications can be made